thruthesky/angular-cms/README.md

 $ ng serve
 $ cordova platform add browser
 $ abc run browser

-$ cd src/firebsae-backend/functions
-$ npm install --verbose
+## Firebase Backend

+Do not install firebase-backend node_modules under parent project.
+This will produce errors.
+Do not compile firebase-backend under parent project.
+This will produce errors.

-# CODE DESIGN - STYLE GUIDE
+# CODING GUIDELINE - STYLE GUIDE

 * This project does not use `Lazy Loading`
     * So, developers need careful on reducing the javascript source file size.